jantursky/orderlord-help-kds/docs/list-of-settings/general-section/application-language.md

 ---

 ## Description
-The application will restaurt automatically when you change the language.
+The application will restart automatically when you change the language.
 If the change did not occur, set the same language on your device.

 ## The list of supported languages
 - {% include img_single_not_clickable.html name="flags/flag_ar.png" %} **ربى - Arabic (ar)**